dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis_attributes.md

 #### 1) `exclude` or `include` APIs by matching their uid with the Regex `uidRegex`.

-The below sample excludes all APIs whose uid start with 'Microsoft.DevDiv' except those that start with 'Microsoft.DevDiv.SpecialCase'.
+The sample below excludes all APIs whose uids start with 'Microsoft.DevDiv' except those that start with 'Microsoft.DevDiv.SpecialCase'.

 ```
   - include: